aberezhk/simple-mock-server/README.md

 index.js logs and provides a response to all requests sent to the mock server that are not prefixed with /mock Currently incoming requests are mapped to defined responses by url+params string only, thus different responses for the same url (but for example different http method) can not be configured.

 Given response for incoming request was found in mockConfiguration, defined response will be returned:
 1. specified file (contentType was set to either jpg, png or video) will be sent in response
 2. response with specified body and status will be sent
 3. If timeout was defined for given response function will wait for defined number of milliseconds before sending response

+Given response for incoming request was not found:
+1. If SERVER variable was not set, then a 400 error will be returned
+2. If SERVER variable was set, then request will be forwarded to SERVER and a response from that server will be forwarded back to the client

 Following errors can occur:
 * **400: request not found** - no response for requested url was configured